 BOSP's Saturday Club is run out of the Pioneer School in Basildon.
-The fantastic facilities allow us to provide children and young people with the consistency on which so many thrive.
-Children and young people have the opportunity to go swimming in the hydrotherapy pool where our trained lifeguards for the disabled ensure that the environment safely caters for the individual.
-There are interactive soft-play rooms, a sensory garden, outdoor gym, an adventure playground and an opportunity to try cooking, arts and crafts and messy play.
-BOSP also hires qualified outside specialists to provide activities such as sports coaching and music therapy.
+The fantastic facilities allowed us to provide children and young people with the consistency on which so many thrive.
+There are interactive soft-play rooms, a sensory garden, outdoor gym, all weather sports pitch, an adventure playground and an opportunity to try arts and crafts and messy play.
+BOSP also hires qualified outside specialists to provide activities such as music therapy.